-“Advocating for the Moral Imperative of Music Education,” has been our tag line for the last two years, and we would like to take this opportunity to explain what those words mean as defined by Todd, how the foundation has endeavored to fulfill that mission, how it has evolved to support music programs across the country.
+“Advocating for the Moral Imperative of Music Education,” has been our tag line since 2015, and we would like to take this opportunity to explain what those words mean as defined by Todd, how the foundation has endeavored to fulfill that mission, how it has evolved to support music programs across the country.

 Our advocacy has two main objectives:

 - Highlight the benefits of music education, all through children’s lives, particularly the neurobiological research, which are not widely known.

 - Provide direct aid to music programs by matching their needs with the resources that will make their programs excel

 This is more easily said than done.
 Prior to the formation of the Foundation Todd’s fans orchestrated a service project to support the Youth Orchestra of the Lower Ninth Ward (now Make Music NOLA) in June 2013.
 The TR fan community paid a visit to the program and presented them with a substantial monetary grant, raised through various means.
 This event inspired the creation of the foundation, but did not define it.
 While Todd, supported the effort, he was not involved in its planning.
 Because this project was such a wonderful experience for all of us, Todd was asked if he would take the leadership role and determine how to formalize these philanthropic efforts.